ucsb-cs156/w24/lab/team02.md

 6. Now look on the Kanban board.
 You should find that there are six issues on the Kanban board for your specific database table:

-   You should find all of the stories for your database item, and assign them to yourself; but drag *only one* into the In Progress column (and if you are already assigned to one of the set up tasks, don't even drag that one yet!
+   You should find all of the stories for your database item, and assign them to yourself; but drag *only one* into the In Progress column (and if you are already assigned to one of the set up tasks, don't even drag that one yet)!

    Typically, you should be assigned to only one item at a time in the In Progress column.
 The exception is if you drag an item to In Progress, make some progress on it, and then need to stop working on it for a while because you are blocked, or something else urgently needs your attention.
 But that should be the exception, not the normal way of doing things.